MikeJollie2707/MichaelBot/docs/docs/econ/start.md

 # Economy System

 MichaelBot has its own economy system that's heavily inspired by Minecraft.
-This document is written to serve a brief intro to this sytem, as it can be confusing where to start.
+This document is written to serve a brief intro to this system, as it can be confusing where to start.

 ## Guide